Registration is open! Join us for the next live-stream Exposome Boot Camp on July 21-22, 2022.

 "It provided helpful tips and insights for someone who is just dipping their toes in the field of exposomics.
 I was able to start thinking about my own research in a more purposeful manner, and feel as though I have (virtually) met some experts who would be very happy to answer my questions as I progress through my research." - Student at Rutgers University, 2020

-"This boot camp provide me with a comprehensive training on exposome, including instrumental analysis, data processing, and applications in different research areas.
+"This boot camp provided me with a comprehensive training on exposome, including instrumental analysis, data processing, and applications in different research areas.
 What I learned in exposome boot camp will definitely help my on going research." - Postdoc Fellow at the University of Kentucky, 2020

 This camp was fantastic and is a must for epidemiologists at all levels of training considering exposome studies." - Christy A., Faculty member at the University of North Carolina, Chapel Hill, 2020